 The two wore nearly identical outfits, too, and the good folks at FedEx Forum gave them a shoutout on the "Look Alike Cam" during a timeout.
 They should try out a twin situation where Usher goes to a Grizz game as Tee to see if anyone notices.
 Maybe Tee's a good singer and could take Usher's place at one of his gigs, too.

-As for his son, who has NBA Rookie of the Year and NBA Most Improved Player awards to his name?
+As for his son, who has NBA Rookie of the Year, NBA Most Improved Player awards and a Nike Signature shoe deal to his name?

 He still sucks.